Last Minute Tips to refer a day before your PTE Test

 - Do not let the typos in the questions distract you.
 Your goal is to give the correct response.

 - Keep your eyes on the timer too.
-You will thank yourself for being attentive for those three hours.
+You will thank yourself for being attentive for those two hours.

 - Here, you don't have to worry about managing your time as the questions will come with a timer.

 - Keeping a good audible tone, not too loud nor too soft and a normal pace of speaking should place you in

 favourable condition of getting good score.
 (Note: Do not try to adapt any accent; keep it natural).

 - Do not pause if you make a mistake.
 Carry on without stressing or trying to correct yourself.
 It is ok to miss

 - Practice the pronunciation of the words you find difficulty in; especially the ones that have the similar